SezaR135/SezaR135/README.md

 ```

 * 🧐   Interested in full stack.
-Recent focus on Infra.